All individuals driving on the roads countrywide are required to have a license to ensure roadside safety.

 - You have lived in the state of North Carolina for over two months, but you’re still driving with an out-of-state license

-- You failed to conform with the restrictions on your license
+- You failed to conform to the restrictions on your license

 - Your license was revoked or canceled